RedPRL/sml-redprl/doc/src/language.rst

 The top-level vernacular is a very simple language of commands that interact with the *signature*: this language is for declaring definitional extensions, new theorems and tactics; the top-level vernacular can also be used to print out an object from the signature.
+This is the language that one writes in a `.prl` file.

 Defining new operators
 ^^^^^^^^^^^^^^^^^^^^^^